Decathlon (retailer): Competition

 In 2009, Decathlon's sector rivals, Go Sport and Sport 2000, joined forces to set up a common purchasing center in Switzerland, intended to "pressurize most of the major international suppliers", according to François Neukirsh, Managing Director of Go Sport, in the newspaper Les Échos.
 Otherwise, the company does not have significant competition due to its specific target audience in mass-market retail.
 Intersport is also a major competitor mainly in the European market.

 Decathlon has changed its name to Nolhtaced for a month in Belgium for promoting reverse shopping.

-Social standards
+Human rights issues and use of forced labour

-Decathlon claims to follow a strict policy when it comes to employee welfare and that all contractors working with Decathlon follow the Human Responsibility in Production (HRP) process in all activities.
-The HRP designates the management system and resources implemented by Decathlon relative to workplace conditions at production sites and with suppliers.
+Decathlon has been under scrutiny after reports indicate that the company's suppliers in Sri Lanka's free trade zones violate the country's labour laws.

 Since 2003, Decathlon has adopted a social charter of the Social and Environmental Responsibility World Forum regarding human rights, health and safety, respect for the environment, corruption and management and communication.
+Decathlon has, however, declined to disclose the names of its suppliers.

-Decathlon has, however, declined to disclose the names of its suppliers, and has been under scrutiny after reports indicate that the company's suppliers in Sri Lanka's free trade zones violate the country's labor laws.
+In February 2025, French investigative media outlet Disclose, in collaboration with the France 2 television program Cash Investigation, published an exposé revealing that Decathlon, a prominent French sports retailer, had sourced products from Qingdao Jifa Group—a Chinese textile manufacturer implicated in state-sponsored forced labor programs targeting the Uyghur minority in Xinjiang.
+The investigation uncovered that Jifa's subsidiary, Xinjiang Xirong Clothing, received government subsidies to "train ethnic minorities," a practice associated with coercive labor transfers.
+Additionally, a manager at a Jifa facility acknowledged that cotton used in their production could originate from Xinjiang, raising concerns about forced labor in Decathlon's supply chain.